 Operating revenue was only $12.5 billion, 57.8% less than before the pandemic.
 Net operating income was $5 billion less than in 2019, despite an increase of $50.5 million from 2020.
 Cargo revenue continued to do well in 2021 and was up 68.3% compared to 2019.
 Operating expenses were $15.3 billion, almost $3 billion more than the revenue.

 Employment figures in 2021 were very similar to the previous year, with 45,278 people employed by the industry.
-There was a slight increase in wages paid in 2021 when they totaled $3.6 billion.
+There was a slight increase in wages paid in 2021 when they totalled $3.6 billion.

-The total distance of 168.7 billion kilometres travelled by airline passengers on Canadian carriers was more than three times the total in 2021 and 72.3% of the total in 2019.
-The average distance per passenger was 2,474 kilometres.
+The total distance of 241.7 billion kilometres travelled by airline passengers on Canadian carriers was 6.1% higher than in 2023 and 3.9% above the total in 2019.
+The average distance per passenger was 2,642 kilometres in 2024.

 Busiest Airports in Canada

-According to the International Air Transport Association (IATA), the Canadian airline industry employs 241,000 people directly.
-However, it supports many more jobs indirectly through tourism and supply chains.
+According to the International Air Transport Association (IATA), the Canadian airline and aviation industry directly employs about 265,400 people.
+However, it supports many more jobs indirectly through tourism, supply chains, and related aviation services.

-Approximately 190,000 are supported by the airline industry in tourism and 146,000 in supply chains.
-Indirect jobs include employees in airport on-site enterprises, such as retail and restaurants, aircraft manufacturing, and air navigation service providers.
+Approximately 182,600 jobs are supported through tourism tied to airline activity, and a further number of indirect jobs come from airport on-site enterprises such as retail and restaurants, aircraft manufacturing, and air navigation service providers.

 The Airline Industry Supports 3.2% of Canada’s GDP